PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Set which action is performed when a query is blocked.
   Only DNSAction.Drop (the default), DNSAction.NoOp, DNSAction.NXDomain, DNSAction.Refused, DNSAction.Truncate and DNSAction.NoRecurse are supported.

+.. function:: setDynBlocksPurgeInterval(sec)

+  .. versionadded:: 1.6.0

+  Set at which interval, in seconds, the expired dynamic blocks entries will be effectively removed from the tree.
+Entries are not applied anymore as soon as they expire, but they remain in the tree for a while for performance reasons.
+Removing them makes the addition of new entries faster and frees up the memory they use.
+  Setting this value to 0 disable the purging mechanism, so entries will remain in the tree.

+  :param int sec: The interval between two runs of the cleaning algorithm, in seconds.
+Default is 300 (5 minutes), 0 means disabled.

 .. _exceedfuncs:

 Getting addresses that exceeded parameters